Buying an existing home

 - the following notice: "Warning – The building work to which this notice relates is not covered by insurance under the Queensland Building and Construction Commission Act 1991".

 If you re-sell the property within 6 years of the owner builder work being completed, you must give potential buyers the same ‘notice of owner builder work’ before they sign the contract of sale.
+If you re-sell the property outside of the 6 years, you can remove it upon request.
+Provide a written request with a current title search no older than 30 days.
+You may be charged a removal fee.

 Search for owner builder work